 Various methods, systems, and apparatuses for customizing travel actions in travel directions are disclosed.
-One method and apparatus includes providing a first set of travel directions to a user, the travel directions including at least one travel action, receiving at least one selected travel action and a replacement travel action from the user associated with the first set of travel directions, and outputting a second set of travel directions associated with the at least one selected travel action and the replacement travel action.
+For example, one method and apparatus includes providing a first set of travel directions to a user, the travel directions including at least one travel action, receiving at least one selected travel action, and a replacement travel action from the user associated with the first set of travel directions, and outputting the second set of travel directions associated with the at least one selected travel action and the replacement travel action.

-Another method and apparatus includes obtaining travel directions based on a start point and an end point, comparing travel actions from the travel directions with a customization file, the customization file including at least one selected travel action and a replacement travel action, determining that at least one travel action in the travel directions is the same as the at least one selected travel action, and integrating the replacement travel action into the travel directions.
+Another method and apparatus include obtaining travel directions based on a start point and an endpoint, comparing travel actions from the travel directions with a customization file, the customization file including at least one selected travel action and a replacement travel action, determining that at least one travel action in the travel directions is the same as the at least one selected travel action, and integrating the replacement travel action into the travel directions.

 One of the things that I found interesting about this document was that it used the phrase “Travel Directions” instead of “Driving Directions.”
 It wasn’t until near the bottom of the page where the significance of this became more clear, as they noted:

-Other embodiments may include providing any type of travel directions, such as driving directions, walking directions, bus or train directions, or any type of directions which would be useful for customizing certain travel actions.
+Other embodiments may include providing any travel directions, such as driving directions, walking directions, bus or train directions, or any directions that would be useful for customizing certain travel actions.

 When Ask unveiled their mapping/directions program at the end of February, I thought it was a nice touch to include walking directions.
-I don’t think that we can say this patent applications means that Google will be adding walking directions to their program any time soon.
-This sentence from the application on a mix of directions has me envisioning some hybrid choices though, with a Google Transit rolled in for good measure.
+However, I don’t think that we can say these patent applications means that Google will be adding walking directions to their program any time soon.
+This sentence from the application on a mix of directions has me envisioning some hybrid choices, though, with a Google Transit rolled in for good measure.

 In one particular embodiment, businesses are allowed to bid or otherwise pay to be included as a waypoint.

-The “cost-per-use” of a waypoint could then be an additional factor that would be taken into account when scoring each waypoint.
+The “cost-per-use” of a waypoint could then be an additional factor that would be considered when scoring each waypoint.

 Furthermore, incorporating one or more of the scored waypoints into requested driving directions could include selecting waypoints related to a destination of the requestor.

-For instance, if the user is asking for driving directions to a national park, then waypoints such as camping equipment stores could be selected for integration into the served driving directions.
+For instance, if the user asks for driving directions to a national park, then waypoints such as camping equipment stores could be selected for integration into the served driving directions.

 This choice of waypoints has several benefits: